csomgyula/csomgyula.github.io/conway_law.md

 ### structure of the system

-1. Complex systems are tpically designed using a divide-and-conquer approach.
-That is **the system is decomposed into smaller subsystems**, until the complexity becomes managable by the individual designer (or designer group).
+1. Complex systems are typically designed using a divide-and-conquer approach.
+That is **the system is decomposed into smaller subsystems**, until the complexity becomes manageable by the individual designer (or designer group).
 2. **Subsystems need to communicate each other** (in some meaningful way specific to the domain the system deals with).
 This is necessary in order to act as a whole, that is as a system.
 3. **Subsystems and subsystem communications define a graph-like structure** where the nodes are the subsystems and the edges are the direct communication links between subsystems.